thephpleague/url/4.0/components/scheme.md

 ### Using the default constructor

-Just like any other component, a new `League\Uri\Scheme` object can be instantiated using its default constructor.
+A new `League\Uri\Scheme` object can be instantiated using its default constructor.

 ~~~php
 use League\Uri\Scheme;